MonetDB/monetdb-tlstester/README.md

 <dt>connect_trusted</dt>
 <dd>
-   Make a MAPI connection to a server whose certificate is signed by a CA listed inthe system root trust store.
+   Make a MAPI connection to a server whose certificate is signed by a CA listed in the system root trust store.
 One way of arranging this is by running tlstester on a public host and using for example LetsEncrypt to obtain a certificate.